Marie Jungius

 Hendrika Maria Aleida "Marie" Jungius (1 April 1864 – 22 December 1908) was a Dutch educator, writer, and activist.
-She was a feminist known for her work in advancing women's suffrage and labor rights, children's rights, temperance, vegetarianism, animal rights, and anti-vivisectionism.
-After training as a teacher in Haarlem, she held teaching positions in Den Helder, Leeuwarden, and The Hague.
-In 1895, she became private secretary to children's advocate Caroline Kerkhoven, which marked the beginning of her involvement in social reform.
-In 1896, she joined the board of the Nationale Tentoonstelling van Vrouwenarbeid ("National Exhibition of Women's Labour") and played a key role in organizing the 1898 exhibition.
-She later became the founding director of the Nationaal Bureau voor Vrouwenarbeid ("National Bureau for Women's Labor") in 1901, working to improve women's working conditions.
+She was involved in women's suffrage, labor rights, children's rights, temperance, vegetarianism, animal rights, and anti-vivisectionism.

+After training as a teacher in Haarlem, Jungius taught in Den Helder, Leeuwarden, and The Hague.
+In 1895, she became private secretary to the children's advocate Caroline Kerkhoven, founder of the Nederlandsche Kinderbond.
+She joined the board of the Nationale Tentoonstelling van Vrouwenarbeid ("National Exhibition of Women's Labour") in 1896 and helped organise the exhibition, which opened in 1898.
+In 1901, she became the first director of the Nationaal Bureau voor Vrouwenarbeid ("National Bureau for Women's Labour").

 Jungius was also active in the Dutch Vegetarian Association and the Nederlandsche Bond tot bestrijding der Vivisectie ("Dutch Association for Combating Vivisection").
-Additionally, she was a prolific writer, publishing works addressing social issues such as labor conditions, vivisection, and the role of women in society.
+Her writings addressed women's employment, vivisection, child welfare, and humanitarian reform.

 Biography

 Early life and education

-Hendrika Maria Aleida Jungius, nicknamed Marie, was born in Heiloo, Netherlands, on 1 April 1864, to Elias Cornelis Jungius, a Protestant minister, and Augustina Sophia Carolina Henrijette Hooijkaas.
-She grew up in Deventer, where she was raised by her father, a man of disciplined character, and her mother, a cultured woman who had a profound influence on her daughters.
-Jungius' mother died when she was 14.
+Hendrika Maria Aleida Jungius was born in Heiloo, Netherlands, on 1 April 1864.
+Her parents were Elias Cornelis Jungius, a Protestant minister, and Augustina Sophia Carolina Henrijette Hooijkaas.
+She grew up in Deventer.
+Her mother died when Jungius was 14.

-As a child, she was described as energetic and adventurous, with a strong interest in gymnastics and outdoor activities.
-From an early age, she was aware of the unequal treatment of boys and girls and voiced her desire for gender equality in education.
-She even argued that young women should be able to serve as soldiers, just like their male counterparts.
-In her family, she developed a talent for storytelling.
-At school, she showed a particular fondness for mathematics and physics and also took an interest in botany, creating a herbarium.
-Her favorite books were fairy tales and stories of fantasy, which inspired her later writing, including the poetry and stories Verzen ("Verses") and Sprookjes van Leven ("Fairy Tales of Life"), both published in 1899.
+According to the Biografisch Woordenboek van het Socialisme en de Arbeidersbeweging in Nederland, Jungius was an active child who was interested in gymnastics and outdoor activities.
+She later recalled noticing differences in the education offered to boys and girls and arguing that young women should also be able to serve as soldiers.
+She developed an interest in storytelling within her family, preferred mathematics and physics at school, and made a herbarium.
+Her interest in fairy tales and fantasy later appeared in Verzen ("Verses") and Sprookjes van leven ("Fairy Tales of Life"), both published in 1899.

-Career and activism

-Teaching career
+Teaching

-At the age of 18, Jungius began training as a teacher in Haarlem.
-She subsequently held teaching positions in Den Helder, Leeuwarden, and The Hague.
-She lived with her close friend and fellow teacher Suze Groshans, who remained a significant figure in her personal and professional life.
+At 18, Jungius began teacher training in Haarlem.
+She later taught in Den Helder, Leeuwarden, and The Hague.
+She lived with her close friend and fellow teacher Suze Groshans.